Working with ministerial offices

 Travel

-The department’s Official Travel Policy provides the overarching rules and principles for officials undertaking official travel, or organising official travel for others, including:
+Our Official Travel Policy provides the overarching rules and principles for officials undertaking official travel, or organising official travel for others, including:

-• Officials ensuring maximum value for money is achieved when booking travel.
+• officials ensuring maximum value for money is achieved when booking travel.
 Value for money requires the use of Commonwealth resources in a proper (efficient, effective, economical and ethical) manner, and is enhanced through competition.

-• When booking travel, officials making decisions based on an impartial consideration of the fares available and not on a personal preference for a particular airline or aircraft type, provision of access to airline lounges or accumulating airline status points.
+• when booking travel, officials making decisions based on an impartial consideration of the fares available and not on a personal preference for a particular airline or aircraft type, provision of access to airline lounges or accumulating airline status points.

-• Official travel being undertaken where other communication tools, such as teleconferencing and videoconferencing, are an impractical option.
+• official travel being undertaken where other communication tools, such as teleconferencing and videoconferencing, are an impractical option.

 Travel expenses